Ed O'Brien: 2019–2021: Earth

-O'Brien's debut solo work, the non-album track "Santa Teresa", was released on 4 October, 2019.
+O'Brien released his first solo music under the name EOB.
+His solo debut, the non-album track "Santa Teresa", was released on 4 October, 2019.
 Stereogum described it as a "haunting" ambient instrumental in the style of Brian Eno and Fennesz.
-His debut album, Earth, was released on 17 April 2020 on Capitol Records to positive reviews.
+O'Brien released his debut solo album, Earth, on 17 April 2020 on Capitol Records to positive reviews.
 It features the Radiohead bassist, Colin Greenwood, plus the drummer Omar Hakim, the Invisible members Nathan East and Dave Okumu, the folk singer Laura Marling, the Portishead guitarist Adrian Utley and the Wilco drummer Glenn Kotche.
-The album was inspired by O'Brien's time living in Brazil and attending Carnival, which he described as a "musical eureka moment".
 The first track, "Brasil", was released on 5 December 2019, followed by "Shangri-La" on 6 February.
-O'Brien said he intended Earth to be the first album in a trilogy.